airbnb/DeepLinkDispatch/UPGRADING.md

 # Upgrading

-When ugrading to a newer version of Deeplink Dispatch the following notes should be taken into account.
+When ugrading to a newer version of DeepLink Dispatch the following notes should be taken into account.

 ## To v5.x